kchapelier/ngram-word-generator/README.md

  - unique: Usually if multiple instances of a specific word is included in the source file, the model will be skewed toward generating similar words.
 Setting this option ensure this doesn't happen.
  - compress: Reduce the size of the model file, making it less readable and slightly less precise.
  - excludeOriginal: The model will include the full list of the words included in the source file so that the generation can blacklist them.
- - filter: Character filtering option, either on the filters listed below or a regex.
+ - filter: Character filtering option, either one the filters listed below or a regex.
 Default to 'extended'.

 **Filters**